cloud-gov/cg-site/content/apps/multiple-instances.md

 2. In the `manifest.yml`
 3. Using the `cf scale` command

+Note that scaling to multiple instances in cloud.gov will be scheduled in more than one AWS availability zone.

 #### Push Command Method
 When pushing an app use the `-i` flag to declare the number of instances.
 The example below demonstrates pushing an app with 2 instances.
 ```bash